Luks3110/pilar-movies/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Tools

+The main tools used in this project are:

+- React
+- Next.js
+- Tailwind CSS
+- TMDB API
+- Vercel
+- Typescript
+- ESLint
+- Prettier

 ## Learn More

 To learn more about Next.js, take a look at the following resources: